Our

 Research

-This work introduces physics-informed deep learning, synthetic data simulators and novel computer vision techniques method to unify ground penetrating radar (GPR) data across diverse source waveforms.
-This enables deep learning models trained on one waveform to generalize zero-shot to unseen waveforms, overcoming one of the major bottlenecks for building GPR foundation models.
+This work introduces physics-supervised deep learning, synthetic data simulators and novel computer vision techniques method for 3D reconstruction beyond the surface.
+This work has led to zero-shot and few-shot reconstruction models as well as techniquesto generalize to unseen waveforms, overcoming one of the major bottlenecks for building GPR foundation models.
 The approach provides a data-efficient pathway toward scalable, physics-informed foundation models for subsurface imaging

 This work explores the use of synthetic simulators and domain adaptation to advance structural health monitoring (SHM) of tunnels.
 High-fidelity simulators are used to generate large-scale synthetic datasets of tunnel point clouds and defect scenarios, providing abundant and controllable training data for machine learning models.
 To bridge the gap between synthetic and real-world conditions, domain adaptation techniques are applied, enabling models trained on synthetic data to generalise effectively to noisy, incomplete, or variable-quality field measurements.
 This physics-informed, data-centric approach provides a scalable pathway for reliable tunnel inspection and anomaly detection, reducing dependence on expensive labelled datasets while improving the robustness of SHM systems in real underground environments.

-This work pioneers the use of agentic AI for tunnel point cloud analysis.
-The proposed framework (R4Tun) reformulates tunnel segmentation as a multi-agent reasoning system.
+This work explores the use of reasoning models with multi-agent systems for tunnel point cloud segmentation.
+The proposed framework is applied to tunnel point cloud segmentation in the first instance and reformulates tunnel segmentation as a multi-agent reasoning system.
 Large language models (LLMs) with chain-of-thought prompting, domain knowledge retrieval, tool use, and self-reflection are embedded as agents that adapt parameters, generate code, and iteratively improve results.
 Unlike traditional supervised or foundation-model pipelines, R4Tun reduces dependence on expert tuning and produces interpretable reasoning traces.
 Tested on the Seg2Tunnel benchmark, it demonstrates improved generalisation across varied tunnel geometries and emergent self-reflective behaviours.
 The approach represents a paradigm shift where AI agents not only replicate but also augment expert workflows, opening pathways to adaptive, interpretable, and insight-generating structural health monitoring.

-Synthetic Simulators and Domain Adaptation for Tunnel SHM
+Synthetic Simulators and Domain Adaptation for Pre-Training Infrastructure Foundation Models

 Diffusion Models for Infrastructure